F·E·A Nordic

 Value Added Tax (VAT)

-The standard VAT rate is 25.5% (general rate).
-Reduced rates apply to food (14%), books, medicines, and transport (10%).
-VAT registration is mandatory if turnover exceeds €15,000 per year.
+The standard VAT rate is 25.5%.
+A consolidated reduced rate of 13.5% applies to food, restaurants, books, medicines, and transport.
+Newspapers and magazines remain at 10%.
+VAT registration is mandatory if turnover exceeds €20,000 per year.

 Employer Contributions